hmi-digital/Miscelleinious/SpellChecker/README.md

-## Tool to auto cirrect your utterance to correct spelling
+## Tool to auto correct your utterance to correct spelling
 This utility will provide REST based API for auto correcting your utterance using spellchecker module.

 Prerequisite